 On 02 March 2015, it became an offence to drive with certain drugs in your system above specified limits.
-The Section 5A Road Traffic Act Offence requires only the presence of the drug above the specified limit to provoke criminal proceedings against the driver.
-Under the new offence, it is not necessary for the prosecution to prove that there was anything wrong with the person’s manner of driving; just the presence of the drug above the limit is enough.
+The Section 5A Road Traffic Act Offence requires only the presence of the drug above the specified limit to provoke criminal proceedings against you.
+Under the new offence, it is not necessary for the prosecution to prove that there was anything wrong with your manner of driving; just the presence of the drug above the limit is enough.

 What are the drug driving limits?

 The drug driving limits have been set with reference to the amount of the drug “per litre of blood”.
-No drug driving limits have been set for urine; therefore if the driver cannot provide a sample of blood, they cannot be convicted of driving with drugs in their system over the specified limit.
+No drug driving limits have been set for urine; therefore if you cannot provide a sample of blood, you cannot be convicted of driving with drugs in your system over the specified limit.

 The drug driving limits per litre of blood for all substances, legal and illegal are as follows: